After you have submitted

 Researchers are notified of the outcome via email.
 The email is sent to the Chief Investigator with a copy to all named researchers.

-What if I am asked to make changes?
+If I am asked to make changes how long will this take?

 Sometimes researchers will be asked to make amendments/clarifications to their applications before they are granted approval.
-This may require submitting a response to another full Committee meeting, or it may require submitting a response to the Executive Committee.
-In both instances, these processes take additional time and researchers should allow for this when planning their research schedules.
+This may require submitting a response to be reviewed at another full committee meeting, or it may require submitting a response to be reviewed by the Chair or the Ethics Office.
+In all instances, these processes take additional time and researchers should allow for this when planning their research schedules.

 Your study may be approved at